Data Science Interview Questions

 - What are some features of the sklearn api that differentiate it from fitting models in R?

-- What are some features of pandas/scipy that you like?
-Hate?
+- What are some features of pandas/sklearn that you like?
+Don't like?
 Same questions for R.

 - Why is “vectorization” such a powerful method for optimizing numerical code?
 What is going on that makes the code faster relative to alternatives like nested for loops?

 - When is it better to write your own code than using a data science software package?